-As a fitness coach and deep tissue massage therapist, I specialize in chronic pain and injury management.
+As a movement therapist, one of the things I specialize in is helping clients heal from chronic pain and injury.
 In the majority of clients that I treat, I have seen a connection between their chronic pain and the health of their feet, including the shoes they wear.
-Painful conditions of the knees, hips, low back, shoulders, and neck can all be traced through the fascial tissue down to the feet.
+Painful conditions of the knees, hips, low back, shoulders, and neck can all be traced down to the feet.
 I believe that foot health is one of, if not the biggest, determining factor of pain, injury, disease, overall health, wellness, and vitality.
+To have healthy feet, you must free your feet.

 “Sensory information from the foot is used to protect the foot itself from injury, but it’s also used by the brain to make subtle adjustments in your gait to protect bones and joints all the way up your body and to maximize the efficiency of your movements.” — Dr. Daniel Howell, the barefoot professor